Code-Institute-Submissions/theCupCakeFactory/README.md

 ## 1. The Cupcake Factory

 ### 1.1 About
-* A website dedicated to cake baking that includes a fast effiecient delivey service for customers.
+* A website dedicated to cake baking that includes a fast efficient delivery service for customers.
 The website features an array of cakes we bake and an easy to use contact form for anything else a customer may want to order.We offer an excellent delivery service within certain geographical ranges.
 The goal is to promote our small online business while encouraging others to try baking for themselves.

 ### 1.2 The business goals of this website are:
 * To build a regular customer base.
-* To always provide quaility products.
+* To always provide quality products.

 ### 1.3 The customer goals of this website are:
 * To visit and browse our products and to order their products with ease.
-* Clear easy to find product pricing and delievry prices.
+* Clear easy to find product pricing and delivery prices.

 ---